akheron/sqltyper/README.md

 ## Prior art

 The main motivator for sqltyper was [sqlτyped] by Joni Freeman.
-It does more or less the same as sqltyper, but for Scala, and meant to be used with MySQL.
+It does more or less the same as sqltyper, but for Scala, and is designed to be used with MySQL.
 It uses JDBC, and is implemented as a Scala macro rather than an offline code generation tool.

 [sqlτyped]: https://github.com/jonifreeman/sqltyped